Don't Become a Victim of Foreclosure Fraud

 Know what you are signing.
 Don't let a counselor pressure you into signing paperwork you haven't had a chance to read thoroughly or don't understand.
 You may be signing onto foreclosure fraud without knowing it.

 Rent backs.
 Beware of individuals or companies that want to buy your home and let you rent it back.
-The rent will be excessive, and the buy-back price could be 50% higher than the sale price.
+The rent will be excessive, and the buy-back price could be 50 percent higher than the sale price.
 They also can evict you whenever they want.

 Change in loan terms.
 Another form of mortgage loan fraud involves changing your loan terms if you agree to a big payment in advance and then stop paying your lender.
 Often, they don’t follow through on payments, causing you to default.